 With less than 6 months until the IMO 0.50 per cent sulphur regulation comes into force, ExxonMobil is bringing the industry together.
 In our Talking Points series, we speak with marine experts about 2020-focused topics including routes to IMO compliance, fuel solutions and more.

-Check out the playlist feature to watch the first four videos in the Talking Points series, shot at the Ports of Hamburg, Southampton and Singapore.
+Check out the playlist feature to watch the first four videos in the Talking Points series, shot at the Ports of Hamburg, Southampton, Singapore, Winterthur, and Antwerp.

 Make IMO 2020 compliance stress-free